 If you were to enroll your child in a different private school, register with the state as a home-educated student, or enroll in a public school, you would have to submit to the enrollment requirements of the state and/or school/program with which you are registering.
 If a public school, most often, the student would be placed in an age-appropriate grade level and possibly tested for placement.
 You may read more about this on the Florida Department of Education website.

-When transferring to another school, please tell the school you homeschooled your child under the Florida non-public “cover” school option.
-If you tell them you were enrolled in a private school, they will send us a records request, and unless you’ve entered that information into our system, we will have nothing to send to them.
-If they send us a records request, you must provide the optional report card and/or transcript information on your account dashboard, or we will have nothing to send to them.
-If that is the case, and we have academic records to send to them, we will tell them that we are a private cover school for home-educated students; therefore, all academic records are held and maintained by the student’s parents/guardians.
-Then you will be responsible directly to the school to provide any necessary educational documentation to satisfy their requirements.
+When transferring to another school, please inform them that your student was previously enrolled in a private school.
+The new school will send us a records request, so make sure you have completed and requested signed grade reports, which are available on your dashboard.
+If a records request is received, you must provide the optional report card and/or transcript information from your account dashboard; otherwise, we will have nothing to send.
+If we have no academic records to provide, we will inform them that we are a private cover school for home-educated students, and all academic records are maintained by the studentโ€™s parents or guardians.
+Consequently, you will be directly responsible for supplying the necessary educational documentation to meet the new schoolโ€™s requirements.